Photo: Members of “The Tinio Brigade”. Anti American Resistance in the Ilocos Provinces, 1899-190.

 pilipinas inhabintants

 Some of the Combat, Massacres, Rebellions, Disputes And Calamities of the Philippine Islands. according to the Book_ The Inhabitants of the Philippines By Frederic H. Sawyer Memb.
 Inst.
 C.E., Memb.
 Inst.
 N.A.
 London Sampson Low, Marston and Company Limited St. Dunstan’s House Fetter Lane, Fleet Street, E.C.
 1900 Some of the Combat, Massacres, Rebellions, Disputes And Calamities of the Philippine Islands.
 1521.
 Magellan and several of his followers killed in action by the natives of Mactan, near Cebú; Juan Serrano and many other Spaniards treacherously killed by Hamabar, King of Cebú.
 1525.
 Salazar fights the Portuguese off Mindanao, and suffers great losses in ships and men.
 1568.
 Legaspi’s expedition attacked in Cebú by a Portuguese fleet, which was repulsed.
 1570.
 Legaspi founds the city of Cebú, with the assistance of the Augustinians.
 1571.
 Legaspi founds the city of Manila, with the assistance of the Augustinians.
 1572.
 Juan Salcedo fights the Datto of Zambales, and delivers his subjects from oppression.
 1574.
 Siege of Manila by the Chinese pirate Li-ma-hon with 95 small vessels and 2000 men.
 The Spaniards and natives repulse the attack.
 The pirates retire to Pangasinan, and are attacked and destroyed by Juan Salcedo.
 1577.
 War against Mindanao and Joló, parts of which are occupied.
 Disputes between the missionaries and the military officers who desire to enrich themselves by enslaving the natives, which the former stoutly oppose, desiring to convert them, and grant them exemption from taxes according to the “Leyes de Indias.”
 They considered the cupidity of the soldiers as the chief obstacle to the conversion of the heathen.
 The Crown decided in favour of the natives, but they did not derive all the benefits they were entitled to, as the humane laws were not respected by the governors.
 The Franciscans arrived in Manila.
 1580.
 Expedition sent by Gonzalo Ronquillo to Borneo to assist King Sirela.
 1581.
 Expedition sent by the same to Cagayan to expel a Japanese corsair who had established himself there.
 The expedition succeeded, but with heavy loss.
 Expedition against the Igorrotes to get possession of the gold-mines, but without success.
 The Jesuits arrive in Manila.
 1582.
 Expedition against the Molucas, under Sebastian Ronquillo.[390]An epidemic destroyed two-thirds of the expedition, which returned without accomplishing anything.
 Great disputes between the encomenderos and the friars in consequence of the ill-treatment of the natives by the former.
 Dissensions between the Bishop of Manila and the friars who refused to submit to his diocesan visit.
 Manila burnt down.
 1584.
 Second expedition against the Molucas, with no better luck than the first.
 Rebellion of the Pampangos and Manila men, assisted by some Mahometans from Borneo.
 Combat between the English pirate, Thomas Schadesh, and Spanish vessels.
 Combat between the English adventurer Thomas Cavendish (afterwards Sir Thomas), and Spanish vessels.
 1587.
 The Dominicans arrive in Manila.
 1589.
 Rebellion in Cagayan and other provinces.
 1593.
 Third expedition against the Molucas under Gomez Perez Dasmariñias.
 He had with him in his galley 80 Spaniards and 250 Chinese galley-slaves.
 In consequence of contrary winds, his vessel put into a port near Batangas for shelter.
 In the silence of the night, when the Spaniards were asleep, the galley-slaves arose and killed them all except a Franciscan friar and a secretary.
 Dasmariñias built the castle of Santiago, and fortified Manila with stone walls, cast a large number of guns, and established the college of Sta.
 Potenciana.
 1596.
 The galleon which left Manila for Acapulco with rich merchandise, was obliged to enter a Japanese port by stress of weather, and was seized by the Japanese authorities.
 The crew were barbarously put to death.
 1597.
 Expedition of Luis Perez Dasmariñias against Cambodia, which gained no advantage.
 1598.
 The Audiencia re-established in Manila, and the bishopric raised to an archbishopric.
 Expedition against Mindanao and Joló, the people from which were committing great devastations in Visayas, taking hundreds of captives.
 Much fighting, and many killed on both sides, without any definite result.
 1599.
 Destructive earthquake in Manila and neighbourhood.
 1600.
 Great sea combat between four Spanish ships, commanded by Judge Morga, and two Dutch pirates.
 One of the Dutchmen was taken, but the other escaped.
 Another destructive earthquake on January 7th, and one less violent, but long, in November.
 1603.
 Conspiracy of Eng-Cang and the Chinese against the Spaniards.
 The Chinese entrench themselves near Manila; Luis Perez Dasmariñias marches against them with 130 Spaniards.
-They were all killed and decapitated by the … [Read more...]
+They were all killed and decapitated by the Chinese, who then … [Read more...]

 BOOK: True Version of the Philippine Revolution By Don Emilio Aguinaldo y Famy President of the Philippine Republic., Tarlak (Philippine Islands), 23rd September, 1899